mpsilfve/fpb-tools/README.md

 `make all`

 should build the FinnPos lemmatization model `fpb-lemmatize.model` (Using a 5000K `parsebank.conllu` file and a 1.90 GHz processor, the build took a bit over an hour).
+If you only want to make the data sets, then run

+`make data`

 Check the file `fpb-lemmatize.test.in` to see the input format for `finnpos-lemmatize`.
 To lemmatize a file `foo.in` you can